nick-nuti/axi-burst-master/regular/README.md

 ![image](https://github.com/user-attachments/assets/cdc76fdb-4175-40df-b89d-4b85cb6dd578)

+Regarding input parameters:
+---
+- NEED 2 ADD THE FOLLOWING PARAM
+-- MODE : if only Write, only Read, or both Write & Read are required...

 NOTE:
 -----
 - IP assumes DESIGNER IS HANDLING THE USER_START PULSE!!!
 This is because this is a pipelined design